 - A splash of lemon juice

-- 1-2 tsp of chopped fresh parsley
+- 1-2 teaspoon of chopped fresh parsley

 Instructions

-- Wash 250-300g of baby potatoes.
-Add them to a medium sized saucepan and fill the saucepan with enough cold water to cover the potatoes.
+- Wash baby potatoes.
+Add them to a medium-sized saucepan and fill it with enough cold water to cover them.
 Add a pinch of salt and bring the water to a boil.
-Then cook the potatoes on a medium heat for 10-15 minutes or until done.
-Slice potatoes and set aside to cool
+Then cook the potatoes on medium heat for 10-15 minutes or until done.
+Slice potatoes and set aside to cool.

 Leave a Reply